 - Parts of Microscope with their Functions and Working Principle

 Definition of a Compound Microscope

-- A compound microscope is a laboratory instrument with high magnification power, which is consists of more than one lenses.
+- The first question in your mind will be what is a compound microscope?
+A compound microscope is a laboratory instrument with high magnification power, which is consists of more than one lenses.

 - Compound Microscopes are used for the study of structural details of a cell, tissue, or organ in sections.

 - A compound microscope can magnify the image of a tiny object up to 1000.